 - Senior Director, Real-World Evidence

 Simon is an epidemiologist and health economist with expertise in designing, conducting, and communicating scientific studies related to the clinical and economic value of therapies for neurologic conditions.
-He is currently the global head of RWE for neurology programs at Vertex Pharmaceuticals and is supporting the clinical development of genetic therapies for Duchenne muscular dystrophy and other rare diseases.
+He was the global head of RWE for neurology programs at Vertex Pharmaceuticals and supported the clinical development of genetic therapies for Duchenne muscular dystrophy and other rare diseases.
 Prior to Vertex, Simon worked in health economics and outcomes research and pharmacovigilance at Pacira Pharmaceuticals.

 Cort Hayflinger, MS